 Since humans first descended from the trees, we’ve told each other stories.
 As a species, we’ve been telling stories for so long that our brains are hard-wired to interpret them.
 A list of unconnected events won’t spark much of an interest in your learners, but when you add a narrative to the picture, everything changes.

-Even archaic gaming classics like Space Invaders place the player in the lead role of Earth’s last defence against a surging alien horde.
+In terms of computer-games, classics like Space Invaders place the player in the lead role of Earth’s last defence against a surging alien horde.
 Without a story, Space Invaders would simply be a bunch of coloured blocks moving around on the screen.

 Creating learning games lets you create a gaming experience, but with a bit of thought, you can also tie the game’s narrative to the learning objective.
 For example, if you’re creating a piece of content about customer service, your game might involve satisfying disgruntled customers.
 If you’re creating a game on how to smash sales targets, then you may want a journey game that sees your lead character overcoming obstacles.

-2: Choice & influence
+2. Choice & Influence

 The thing that differentiates a learning game from a bog-standard eLearning unit is interactivity.
 In order for the learner to be engaged, they must feel like they’re in control of the game, at least to an extent.